LivelyCarpet87/BIO-Capstone-Project/BIO_Capstone_Project.md

 ## Research Question

-What is the effect of social distancing (average count of people met per day) on the duration of the infection (measured in days to end of epidemic) and on the total death toll?
+What is the effect of social distancing (average number of people met per day) on the projected length of  (measured in days to end of epidemic) and on the total death toll?

 ---

 ## The Model

+### Assumptions

+1. Everyone untouched by the virus is initially susceptible.

+2. People who recovered from the virus are immune to it forever.

+3. The population mixes homogeneously every day.

+4. Newborns and death from other causes can be ignored because of their relative significance.

+5. All members of the population are identical in likelihood of contracting, spreading, recovering from, or dying from the virus at any time of year.

+6. The system is assumed to be closed, meaning there is no influx or outflow of persons.

 ### Mathematical Representation